The New Psychology of Happiness

 Happiness is something we all want.
 Yet it’s also something many of us fail to achieve.
 Look around you.
 How many people do you know who exude joy on a daily basis, who would say they feel a powerful sense of satisfaction with their lives?
 How many people do you know who wouldn’t find their ability to be happy significantly impaired by the loss of a loved one, financial ruin, or a terminal illness?

-The problem we face, however, isn’t that genuine, long-lasting happiness is impossible to attain.
+The problem we face, however, isn’t that resilience and genuine, long-lasting happiness is impossible to attain.
 Rather, it’s that we’re confused about how to attain it.
 So in my new book, The Ten Worlds: The New Psychology of Happiness, my co-author, clinical psychologist Ash ElDifrawi, and I offer an entirely new psychological paradigm for attaining happiness, one we’ve named the Ten Worlds paradigm.

 Psychologists now use the term core affect to describe the most basic feelings we experience as human beings—that is, pleasure and pain.
 Neurologist Antonio Damasio calls pleasure and pain primordial feelings and argues that they “occur spontaneously and continuously whenever one is awake . . . [and] reflect the current state of the body” at the most basic level.
 Though specific emotions like anger and sadness may appear and disappear like good and bad weather, at no time are we ever without a core affect—much in the same way, to switch metaphors, at no time are we ever without a body temperature.
 At every moment we’re experiencing a primordial feeling somewhere between the two extremes of agony and ecstasy.
 Universal and irreducible, core affect, research now argues, represents the most fundamental aspect of all subjective experience.